 Applicant fraud is the type of workers’ Comp Fraud committed by an employee who claims to be injured.
 Engaging in any of the following acts could result in an arrest and criminal charges for workers’ comp fraud:

 - Falsify an injury or exaggerate the injury severity.
-When you claim compensation for your workplace injury, you must provide accurate reports on the type and extent of the Some people exaggerate their illnesses to increase the amount they stand to recover from their claims.
+When you claim compensation for your workplace injury, you must provide accurate reports on the type and extent of the injury.
+Some people exaggerate their illnesses to increase the amount they stand to recover from their claims.

 - Falsely claim that an injury occurred at work.
 The workers’ compensation insurance is responsible for compensating injuries that occur at work or while an employee performs work-related duties.
 You can be cited for workers' comp fraud if you lie about where the injury occurred in your claim forms.
 Companies perform thorough investigations by investigating potential witnesses and checking camera footage to determine how the injury occurred.